Grinning Streak

 Grinning Streak is the tenth full-length original-material studio album by Barenaked Ladies, released on 4 June 2013 on Vanguard Records.
 It is the band's first album on Vanguard.
-The album is the band's second studio album since the departure of founding member Steven Page in February 2009.
 The album was recorded February–April 2013 in separate sessions with Howie Beck and Gavin Brown The first single, "Boomerang" was recorded in a separate session produced by Brown in May 2012, initially for release that summer.